 Returning to the top of Wharf Hill, on the right is a large apartment building, formerly the Evangeline Hotel.
 This hotel was one of five hotels in Hantsport, attesting to the prosperity at the height of the shipbuilding era.

 The building at 45 William St. was moved to this spot from Foundry Road.
-Prior to that move, this same building was part of the structure at 35 William St. - the old theatre building, recently renovated to become the Medical Biotechnology Research Centre.
+Prior to that move, this same building was part of the structure at 35 William St. - the old theatre building.

-On the left is the Town Hall, and Fire Station No. 5 stands on Oak Street.
+On the left is the former Town Hall, and the Hantsport Fire Station stands on Oak Street.

 Farther along William St. on the left is the Post Office which was built in 1929.
 Opposite is Station St. The railway came to Hantsport in 1869, the first train arriving on Chirstmas day.
 In 1995 the old station was made a Heritage Property.
 The Hantsport and Windsor R.R.
 Company was formed in 1995.